dwesterwick/SPTQuestingBots/README.md

 * All PMC bots will automatically select random quests, regardless of their spawn time
 * There are currently three types of quests available:
     * (50% Chance) Zones and item locations for actual EFT quests (these are dynamically generated using the quest-data from the server, so it will also work with mods that add or change quests)
-    * (15% Chance) Going to random spawn points on the map
+    * (1% Chance) Going to random spawn points on the map
     * (50% Chance) Rushing your spawn point if it's within 75m and within the first 30s of the raid (configurable)
     * (User-Specified Chance) Going to user-specified locations
 * After reaching an objective or giving up, the bot will wait a configurable amount of time (currently 10s) before going to its next objective
 * If a bot sees an enemy or was recently engaged in combat of any type, it will wait a configurable random amount of time (currently 10-30s) before resuming its quest
 * Once a bot begins a quest, it will try to complete all objectives in it before moving to the next one
-* Quests can be configured with the following parameters:
-    * Min/Max player level
-    * Max raid ET
-    * Priority number
-    * Chance of a bot selecting it
-    * Min/Max distance from the bot for each objective
-    * Max number of bots allowed per objective

 **---------- Bot Quest-Selection Algorithm Overview ----------**
 1) All quests are filtered to ensure they have at least one valid location on the map and the bot is able to accept the quest (is not blocked by player level, etc.)